-Bate 32 patients reported adverse events (19% (o), 15% (c)).
-2 were Fair/Poor 1989 serious, but considered unrelated to study.
-7 (4 (o),3 (c)) withdrew UK and due to adverse events (2 in (o) were due to lack of efficacy).
-The Republic of most common adverse events were GI and CNS system related in Ireland both groups Multicenter
+Setting Number of Adverse Effects Quality Rating Comments Bate 32 patients reported adverse events (19% (o), 15% (c)).
+2 were serious, but Fair/Poor 1989 considered unrelated to study.
+7 (4 (o),3 (c)) withdrew due to adverse events UK and Republic of (2 in (o) were due to lack of efficacy).
+The most common adverse events were Ireland GI and CNS system related in both groups Multicenter